 The general consensus is that Industry 4.0 has not been fully adopted by industries as a whole.
 However, this is not to say that it isn’t being implemented at all; currently, those that are the most proactive are gaining the strongest benefits compared to those who are not.

-It’s clear that various companies have already taken steps to digitise and integrate their supply chains, value chains or even customer integration, but this are only the first steps in a longer process.
+It’s clear that various companies have already taken steps to digitise and integrate their supply chains, value chains or even customer integration, but these are only the first steps in a longer process.

 That said, a lot of organisations simply aren’t ready.
 In a report from Deloitte, only 14 percent of Chief Experience Officers (CXOs) asked believed their firm is currently ready to make the most of 4.0 and its associated changes.